Obsessive Compulsive Disorder (OCD)

 What is the difference between OCD and obsessive compulsive personality disorder (OCPD)?

 These two disorders can often be difficult to tease apart.
 On a more basic level, the difference between OCD and OCPD is that a person with OCD has clear and identifiable obsessions and compulsions, while a person with OCPD has a pervasive preoccupation with orderliness and perfectionism with painstaking efforts to pay close attention to detail at the expense of their daily functioning and relationships.
 A person with OCPD typically lacks awareness of these difficulties or the way they impact others.

 What should I look for in an OCD therapist?

-With OCD, it is best to make sure that a prospective therapist has training in Cognitive Behavioral Therapy (CBT) and specifically Exposure Response Prevention (ERP), as this treatment has the greatest evidence base.
+When looking for an OCD therapist, make sure that your potential therapist has training in Cognitive Behavioral Therapy (CBT) and specifically Exposure Response Prevention (ERP).
 It is also important to find out if the clinician specializes in anxiety disorders and how much of their caseload focuses on OCD or related disorders.